cortexproject/cortex/docs/architecture.md

 Cortex consists of multiple horizontally scalable microservices.
 Each microservice uses the most appropriate technique for horizontal scaling; most are stateless and can handle requests for any users while some (namely the [ingesters](#ingester)) are semi-stateful and depend on consistent hashing.
 This document provides a basic overview of Cortex's architecture.

-The following digaram does not include all the Cortex services, but does represnet a typical deployment topology.
+The following diagram does not include all the Cortex services, but does represent a typical deployment topology.

 <p align="center"><img src="../images/architecture.png" alt="Cortex Architecture"></p>